 Eudora Welty Review 2022:

-Volume 14 of EWR has arrived.
-Included are Hunter McKelva Cole’s essay on Welty and Frank Lyell; Judy Butterfield’s article about Delta Wedding and As I Lay Dying, which won the 2022 Ruth Vande Kieft Prize; Michael Pickard’s examination of Welty’s digital future; Natasha Trethewey’s introductory remarks for the 2016 inaugural Eudora Welty Lecture; an interview with John Maxwell on Welty and Faulkner; an interview with Brenda Currin about her adaptation of “Moon Lake”; Notes about Camp Nakanawa, the Americana Award, a new anthology of ecofiction, introductions to Welty’s republished works, and the Welty at Home virtual book club; and regular features including Practical Matters and the Checklist of Scholarship.
+Volume 14 of EWR includes Hunter McKelva Cole’s essay on Welty and Frank Lyell; Judy Butterfield’s article about Delta Wedding and As I Lay Dying, which won the 2022 Ruth Vande Kieft Prize; Michael Pickard’s examination of Welty’s digital future; Natasha Trethewey’s introductory remarks for the 2016 inaugural Eudora Welty Lecture; an interview with John Maxwell on Welty and Faulkner; an interview with Brenda Currin about her adaptation of “Moon Lake”; Notes about Camp Nakanawa, the Americana Award, a new anthology of ecofiction, introductions to Welty’s republished works, and the Welty at Home virtual book club; and regular features including Practical Matters and the Checklist of Scholarship.
 See full table of contents here.